mongodb/specifications/source/transactions/tests/README.rst

-   To workaround `SERVER-38335`_, ensure this command does not send an implicit session, otherwise the command will fail with an "operation was interrupted" error because it kills itself and (on a sharded cluster) future commands may fail with:
+   To workaround `SERVER-38335`_, ensure this command does not send an implicit session, otherwise the command will fail with an "operation was interrupted" error because it kills itself and (on a sharded cluster) future commands may fail with an error similar to:
    "Encountered error from localhost:27217 during a transaction :: caused by :: operation was interrupted".

    If your driver cannot run this command without an implicit session, then